SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Summary Conclusion

 In terms of physics models, we expect the public code to be soon expanded to include the self-interacting dark matter model of \cite{Correa2022}.
 This will expand the range of cosmological models that can be probed with the \swift package.
 Work on other extensions beyond vanilla $\Lambda$CDM will likely follow.
 Similarly, additional sub-grid models for galaxy formation and cosmological applications are in the process of being included in the main code base and will be released in the future.

 The code is also being expanded to include material strength models, as well as further new equations of state, for planetary and other applications.

 The various hydrodynamics solvers in the code are currently all variations of SPH.
-In future releases of the \swift package, we intend to supplement this with additional SPH variations \citep[e.g.][]{Rosswog2020}, renormalized mesh-free methods \citep[e.g.][]{Vila1999, Hopkins2015, Alonso2022}, and a moving mesh implementation akin to \citet{shadowfax}.
+This family of methods is known to have some limitations in the rate of convergence towards analytic solutions in certain scenarios.
+In future releases of the \swift package, we thus intend to supplement this with additional SPH variations \citep[e.g.][]{Rosswog2020}, renormalised mesh-free methods \citep[e.g.][]{Vila1999, Hopkins2015, Alonso2022}, and a moving mesh implementation akin to \citet{shadowfax}.
 These methods all use unstructured particles with neighbourhoods as their base algorithmic tool, which makes them very suitable to fit within the framework currently existing in the \swift code.
 Developments on top of the SPH flavours to include magneto-hydrodynamics terms are also under way both using a direct induction formulation \citep[e.g.][]{Price2018} and a vector-potential formulation \citep[e.g.][]{Federico2015}.

 The code is also being expanded to include radiative transfer modules, starting with the SPH-based formalism of \citet{Chan2021} based on the M1-closure method and a coupling to the \libraryname{CHIMES} non-equilibrium thermo-chemical solver \citep{CHIMESa,CHIMESb}.
 Developments to include sub-cycling steps, in an even deeper hierarchy than in the gravity+hydro case \citep{Duncan1998}, for the exchange of photons are also on-going, which coupled to the task-based approach embraced by \swift should lead to significant gains over more classic methods \citep{Ivkovic2022}.